 - Applicability: These benefits apply toward degree and certificate programs, correspondence courses, online courses, apprenticeships, on-the-job training, work-study programs, private tutoring, remedial courses, cooperative programs, flight training, and vocational or technical training.

 The Navy will agree to pay back part of a sailor’s federal educational loans if the sailor agrees to enlist and serve on active duty in the Navy.
+Sailors must be rated within certain occupational specialties to be eligible for this program.

-- Award amount: Perkins Loans, Direct Loans, and PLUS Loans (taken out for the soldier’s education) are all eligible for repayment.
+- Award amount: Stafford Loans, Perkins Loans, Direct Loans, and PLUS Loans (taken out for the soldier’s education) are all eligible for repayment.
 The Navy will repay the greater of one-third of the outstanding balance on the loans or $1,500 after each year of service for up to three years (up to $65,000).
 Sailors are responsible for paying interest and taxes.

 - Eligibility: Enlisting active duty sailors must agree to a service commitment of at least four years.
 This program is only open to sailors who will enter the Navy through the delayed entry program.